stencila/hub/README.md

 ## 👋 Introduction

-Stencila is an platform of open source tools for authoring, collaborating on, and sharing executable documents.
+[Stencila](https://stenci.la) is a platform for authoring, collaborating on, and sharing executable documents.
 This is the repository for the [Stencila Hub](https://hub.stenci.la) which deploys these tools as a service and integrates them with other tools and services (e.g. Google Docs, GitHub).

 ## ⚙️ Services